Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 The political analysis of some Turkish Cypriots attending that we talked to later who had some sense of events and politics in Cyprus: The event was fake.

-So we packed it up and headed back home.
-As we walked out of the hotel and turned left toward the Turkish Cypriot side, it never occurred to us that we might go right and just look at the Greek Cypriot checkpoint.
-Apparently it occurred to others that day -- later we heard that some Turkish Cypriots had gone to the Greek Cypriot side and had been allowed to enter the South.
+Eventually, we packed it up and headed back home.
+As we walked out of the hotel and turned left toward the Turkish Cypriot north, it never occurred to us that we might go right and just look at the Greek Cypriot checkpoint into the Republic of Cyprus.
+Apparently it occurred to others that day -- later we heard that some Turkish Cypriots had gone to the Greek Cypriot border and had been allowed to enter the South.
 They strolled through the downtown streets of Greek Nicosia before coming home in the north . . .
 And this was a new occurrence, it seems . . .

-The border police at the Northern Cyprus checkpoint seemed relaxed and easygoing as people trickled back home after the festivity.
+The Turkish Cypriot border police at the checkpoint seemed relaxed and easygoing as people trickled back home after the festivity.

 As we passed the checkpoint, we saw a sobering photo display prominently placed along the road.
 It documented the mass graves and massacres of Turkish Cypriots by Greeks and Greek Cypriots from the 1960s until 1974.